davidensinger/davidensinger.github.io/app/_posts/2013-07-16-why-i-use-editorconfig.md

 - Insert final newline

 ## Editor and IDE Support
 There are plugins available for a host of editors and IDEs, although there are unfortunately some notable exceptions.
-I’m glad that my preferred editor, Sublime Text 2, [is supported](https://github.com/sindresorhus/editorconfig-sublime).
+I’m glad that my preferred editor, Sublime Text, [is supported](https://github.com/sindresorhus/editorconfig-sublime).
 It will be a glorious day in development land when there’s universal support for EditorConfig.

 It’s 2013, so why are we still debating tabs versus spaces?!
 Set a standard and stick with it.